 Section 5.
 Credits, Billing and Customer Protection Information

-5.1 For the period during which PG&E no longer sends an information-only bill to end-users served by the CTA that receive CTA-consolidated billing pursuant to this Agreement, PG&E shall provide gas billing credits to the CTA or the end-user, as appropriate, under the terms of PG&E's Gas Tariff G-CREDCredit.
-PG&E shall provide such credits for the period during which PG&E no longer sends an information-only bill to the end-user served by CTA-Consolidated billing.
+5.1 PG&E shall provide gas billing credits to the CTA or the end-user, as appropriate, under the terms of PG&E's Gas Tariff G-CRED.
+PG&E shall begin to provide such credits once PG&E has approved the CTA's proposed written notification to end-users (in accordance with Section 5.4) and PG&E has received notification from the Energy Division that the Energy Division has approved the CTA's billing format (in accordance with in Section 6.1).
+PG&E shall continue to provide such credits for the period during which PG&E no longer sends an information-only bill to the end-user served by CTA-Consolidated billing.

 5.2 The CTA shall present the requisite PG&E-provided charges, bill inserts, and customer protection information in each end-user bill.
 The requisite information is set forth in Exhibit A. PG&E shall provide the requisite bill inserts and customer protection information to the CTA in an electronic format by the tenth (10th) day of each calendar month.
 If the CTA does not receive this information by the fifteenth (15th) day of each calendar month, the CTA shall promptly notify PG&E. Upon request, PG&E may, in its sole discretion, provide bill inserts to the CTA in the conventional paper format and charge the CTA for PG&E’s out-of-pocket costs.
+Any dispute arising between the Parties relating to the Parties’ obligations under Section 5.2 shall be reduced to writing and referred to the Parties’ representatives as set forth in Section 13.2

 5.3 As set forth in Exhibit A, the CTA shall also provide a statement of Market-Index Commodity Price or PG&E's core procurement price in each end-user bill.
 The CTA, at its sole discretion, shall elect whether to provide the Market-Index Commodity Price or PG&E's core procurement price.
 However, once the CTA elects to provide a type of price, the CTA shall provide that elected type of price to the end-user for a period no less than 12 months.
 The Market-Index Commodity Price is defined to be the Natural Gas Intelligence Weekly Gas Price Index, first of the month publication, PG&E Citygate, Bidweek.
 If such a price is unavailable, the CTA shall be entitled to present a reasonable substitute to the end-user.
 PG&E shall provide its core procurement price to CTAs via Electronic Data Interchange (EDI).
 To the extent that an end-user's billing period extends over more than one pricing period, the CTA shall show the applicable commodity prices for each period.
+Any dispute arising between the Parties relating to the Parties’ obligations under Section 5.3 shall be reduced to writing and referred to the Parties’ representatives as set forth in Section 13.2.

 5.4 Within fifteen (15) calendar days of the execution of this Agreement, the CTA shall provide to PG&E, for its approval, a copy of a proposed written notification to each end-user receiving CTA-consolidated billing.
 That notification will explain that PG&E shall no longer be providing an information-only bill to that end-user.
 Within thirty (30) calendar days of PG&E’s approval, the CTA shall provide such written notice to end-users.
+Any dispute arising between the Parties relating to the Parties’ obligations under Section 5.4 shall be reduced to writing and referred to the Parties’ representatives as set forth in Section 13.2.